The Eternal Abode of Bliss: A Devotee's Life in Golok

 What Awaits Us After God-Realization?

 God-realization happens only when the soul completely surrenders its body, mind, and intellect to God's will.
-When the entire apparatus of thinking and decision-making is surrendered, the individual soul no longer acts on its own accord.
-Instead, it becomes a tool in the hands of God, its every action a divine expression.
-Free from the yoke of Maya, the soul's only desire is to please God.
+When the entire apparatus of decision-making is surrendered, the individual soul no longer acts on its own accord.
+It becomes a tool in the hands of God.

 Upon God-realization, the individual soul attains a divine body, divine senses, and a divine mind.
-Tulsidas Ji explains this beautifully:
+Tulsidas Ji explains:

 जानत तुमहिं तुमहिं ह्वै जाई ।

-With these divine faculties, the soul can perceive God's original divine form, hear His words, and experience His bliss endlessly.
-In Golok, where Maya and material things cannot enter, the soul's new divine body is free from all afflictions like old age, disease, and suffering (see panchklesh, panchkosh).
+With these divine faculties, the soul can perceive God's original divine form.
+In Golok, where Maya cannot enter, the soul's new divine body is free from all afflictions like old age, disease, and suffering (the Panchklesh and Panchkosh).

-In this divine abode, the soul becomes satya-sankalp—what it resolves, happens without effort.
-Moreover, the most intimate divine power of God, Yogmaya, takes care of the saint's every need.
-As Shri Krishna says in the Gita:
+In this divine abode, the soul becomes Satya-Sankalp—what it resolves happens effortlessly.
+Moreover, God's intimate power, Yogmaya, fulfills every need.
+Shri Krishna says in the Gita:

 "I reciprocate the feelings and intensity of love of My devotees."

-Shri Radha and Krishna constantly play ever-new divine pastimes, and the blessed souls in Golok are given the opportunity to participate in them.
-This immense, ever-increasing joy is unfathomable.
-As Chaitanya Mahaprabhu says,
+Shri Radha and Krishna constantly enact ever-new divine pastimes (Lilas), and the blessed souls in Golok participate in them.
+This joy is not static; it is ever-increasing.
+As Chaitanya Mahaprabhu says:

 जीवेर स्वरूप होय कृष्णेर नित्य दास